 WVE-004: In ALS and FTD, we are advancing WVE-004, which uses our novel PN chemistry and preferentially targets the transcripts containing the G4C2 expansion in the C9orf72 gene.
 WVE-004 is designed to minimize the impact on C9orf72 protein in patients, thereby reducing potential on-target risk.
 In vitro, WVE-004 potently and selectively reduced V3 transcripts in iPSC-derived motor neurons, which were derived from a patient carrying a C9orf72-repeat expansion.
-In C9 BAC transgenic mice, WVE-004 led to substantial reductions in repeat-containing C9orf72 transcripts and dipeptide repeat (DPR) proteins that are sustained for at least six months, without disrupting total protein expression.
+In C9 BAC transgenic mice, WVE-004 led to substantial reductions in repeat-containing C9orf72 transcripts and dipeptide repeat (DPR) proteins that are sustained for at least six months, without disrupting total C9orf72 protein expression.

 FOCUS-C9 Phase 1b/2a clinical trial: In December 2020, we initiated clinical development of WVE-004 with the submission of a clinical trial application ("CTA").
 The FOCUS-C9 trial is a global, multicenter, randomized, double-blind, placebo-controlled Phase 1b/2a clinical trial to assess the safety and tolerability of intrathecal doses of WVE-004 for patients with C9-ALS and/or C9-FTD.
-Additional objectives include measurement of polyGP proteins in the cerebrospinal fluid (CSF), plasma and CSF pharmacokinetics and exploratory biomarker and clinical endpoints.
+Additional objectives include measurement of polyGP proteins in the cerebrospinal fluid ("CSF"), plasma and CSF pharmacokinetics and exploratory biomarker and clinical endpoints.
 The FOCUS-C9 trial is designed to be adaptive and includes single- and multiple-ascending dose portions, with dose escalation and dosing frequency being guided by an independent committee.
 Preclinical models that have established pharmacologic activity have informed the starting dose for this trial.
-We expect to initiate dosing in the FOCUS-C9 clinical trial in 2021.
+In July 2021, we announced the initiation of dosing in the FOCUS-C9 clinical trial.
+We expect to generate clinical data through 2022 to provide insight into the clinical effects of PN chemistry and enable decision making for WVE-004.